 This ecologically significant longleaf pine forest once dominated the South, but today – reduced by development, logging and the absence of fire – only about 4 percent of the original forests remain.
 Many of the healthiest stands are in northwest Florida.
 Longleaf pine trees, which live for hundreds of years and reach heights of 120 feet, typically harbor hundreds of additional species.

 What the Conservancy Has Done/Is Doing to Restore the Site

-Invasive Species are managed to maintain the composition, structure and functions of the preserve’s ecology.
-Staff and volunteers work throughout the year to prevent new infestations, detect and respond to any newly discovered exotics and control the preexisting infestations.
+Invasive species are managed to maintain the composition, structure and functions of the Preserve’s ecology.
+Staff and volunteers work throughout the year to prevent new infestations, detect and respond to any newly discovered exotics and control the pre-existing infestations.

 Preserve staff collaborate with state, federal and local agencies, as well as many like-minded groups and individuals, including the following:

 Local volunteers including Boy Scouts, U.S. Navy flight school cadets and numerous private citizens have helped with tasks such as trail construction, tree planting, plant and wildlife surveys, seed collection and sowing, and invasive species control.
-For volunteer opportunities, contact Adlai Platt.

 Contact Information: Brent Shaver at (251) 433-1150 x 104